 Note: in contrast to popular belief, LLVM is more lightweight than GCC.

-Vanilla Linux does not follow the mainstream hype of doing declarative init scripts.
-Instead it uses custom pure POSIX shell scripts.
+Vanilla does not follow the mainstream hype of doing declarative init scripts.
+Instead it uses custom pure POSIX shell scripts with our very own minimalist init system.
 In contrast to declarative scripts, shell scripts allows you to define your own commands for several purposes (e.g.

 Also, it stays simple and does not use any tool.
-The main boot script will simply invoke the user defined scripts listed in the /etc/rc.conf file without any dependency check.
+The main boot script will simply invoke the user defined scripts listed in the /etc/vinit.conf file without any dependency check.